Compact (American magazine): Positions

-According to Danny Postel, writing in New Lines Magazine, its approach is a "'synthesis' of communitarian conservatism and social democracy"."
-According to Matt McManus, writing in Jacobin, it is "an ideologically syncretic outlet in the spirit of Christopher Lasch".
-McManus further wrote that "Compact's ambition is to argue for a strong social democratic state that also resists libertine ideologies and upholds local, national, familial, and religious communities."
-Stephanie Slade, writing in Reason, describes it as the new home of post-liberalism, whose editors espouse "intense religious conservatism [with] a whiff of socialism".
-Slade wrote: "By bringing a 'labor populism' with deep roots in the socialist tradition and a 'political Catholicism' that questions the very separation of church and state under a single roof, Compact has built an intellectual meeting place not just for post-liberal conservatives but for anti-liberals of every stripe."
+According to Danny Postel, writing in New Lines Magazine in 2023, its approach is a "synthesis of communitarian conservatism and social democracy".
+According to Matt McManus, writing in Jacobin in 2023, it is "an ideologically syncretic outlet in the spirit of Christopher Lasch".
+McManus further wrote that "Compacts ambition is to argue for a strong social democratic state that also resists libertine ideologies and upholds local, national, familial, and religious communities".
+Washington Monthly summarised its position as "populist economics and paleoconservative values".